MichaelKuecken/angiogenesis-cpm/UnitTests/comparison/test3/README.md

 ### Manual install

-Ensure you have R installed with packages:
+Alternatively, if not using conda, ensure you have R installed with packages:

   - jsonlite
   - patchwork